Home Programming Complex Event Processing with Apache Flink: Building Real-Time CEP Pipelines from Scratch

 Kafka Source Connector

 Most production CEP pipelines read from Apache Kafka.
-Here is a complete, production-ready Kafka source setup:
+For a Python-focused treatment of Kafka consumer implementation, see the Apache Kafka consumer implementation guide in Python.
+A complete, production-ready Kafka source setup in Java is shown below:

 import org.apache.flink.api.common.serialization.DeserializationSchema;